nvaccess/nvda/user_docs/en/userGuide.md

 Key: NVDA+u

-This setting controls how NVDA reports progress bar updates to you.
+This option controls how NVDA reports progress bar updates to you.

+It has the following options:

+* Off: Progress bars will not be reported as they change.
+* Speak: This option tells NVDA to speak the progress bar in percentages.
+Each time the progress bar changes, NVDA will speak the new value.
+* Beep: This tells NVDA to beep each time the progress bar changes.
+The higher the beep, the closer the progress bar is to completion.
+* Beep and speak: This option tells NVDA to both beep and speak when a progress bar updates.

 | . {.hideHeaderRow} |.|
 |---|---|